vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 2. 'Tryambakayajvan' as the author of the Dharmākūta; and 3.
 'Tryambakarāyamakhin' as the author of the Stridharmapaddhati and the Kuladharmapaddhati.
 (The Kuladharmapaddhati is given in Raghavan's catalogue as a tantric work by yet another Tryambaka about whom one knows nothing more.
 Winternitz (1905:271) describes it as a work on tantric rites belonging to the nineteenth century.
 There is no manuscript of this text in the Sarasvati Mahal Library.)

-I maintain that 'Tryambakayajvan' is Tryambakarāyamakhin; and thus that the author of the Strīdharmapaddhati is also the author of both the Gärhasthyadīpikā and the famous Dharmākūta.
+I maintain that 'Tryambakayajvan' is Tryambakarāyamakhin; and thus that the author of the Strīdharmapaddhati is also the author of both the Gārhasthyadīpikā and the famous Dharmākūta.
 The evidence is as follows.

 First, the colophons of the Strīdharmapaddhati and the Gār